munificent/craftinginterpreters/book/parsing-expressions.md

 A little self-congratulation is well-deserved, but the truth is you don't need to know most of that stuff to bang out a high quality parser for a modern machine.
-As always, I encourage you to broaden your education and take it in later, but for now, we'll skip past their trophy case.
+As always, I encourage you to broaden your education and take it in later, but this book omits the trophy case.

 ## Ambiguity and the Parsing Game

-In the last chapter, I said you can "play" a context free grammar like a game in order to generate strings.
-Now, we are playing that game in reverse.
-Given a string -- a series of tokens -- we map those tokens to terminals in rules and figure out which set of rules could have been used to generate that string.
+In the last chapter, I said you can "play" a context free grammar like a game in order to *generate* strings.
+Now, we play that game in reverse.
+Given a string -- a series of tokens -- we map those tokens to terminals in the grammar to figure out which rules could have generated that string.

-The "could have been" part is interesting.
+The "could have" part is interesting.
 It's entirely possible to create a grammar that is *ambiguous*, where different choices of productions can lead to the same string.
 When you're using the grammar to *generate* strings, that doesn't matter much.
 Once you have the string, who cares how you got to it?

 When parsing, ambiguity means the parser may misunderstand the user's code.
 Here's the Lox expression grammar we put together in the last chapter: